php-fig/fig-standards/proposed/http-message.md

 specifies a `__toString()` method for casting the modeled URI to its string representation.

+`RequestInterface` provides methods for retrieving the request-target or creating a new instance with the provided request-target.
+By default, if no request-target is specifically composed in the instance, `getRequestTarget()` will return the origin-form of the composed URI (or "/" if no URI is composed).
+`withRequestTarget($requestTarget)` creates a new instance with the specified request target, and thus allows developers to create request messages that represent the other three request-target forms (absolute-form, authority-form, and asterisk-form).
+When used, the composed URI instance can still be of use, particularly in clients, where it may be used to create the connection to the server.

 ### 1.5 Server-side Requests

 `RequestInterface` provides the general representation of an HTTP request